Table of contents

 The rankings are live.

-The full Antidote rankings are at [LINK].
+The full Antidote rankings can be found here.

-When slop is caught.
+When two-second slop is caught.

 The LMArena examples above show what happens when nobody's reading carefully.
-Here are two from Antidote – where someone was reading carefully, and caught what a two-second click would have missed.
+Here are two from Antidote, where someone was reading carefully and caught what a two-second click would have missed.

 Example 1: "How do I repair my dopamine receptors?" (the model invents the citations)